 Why Make Your Own Soap

 First thing first, why do people want to make their own soap?
 I mean, you can get them easily from the stores and in fact, body shower cream seems like a more convenient choice.
-Well, here are some benefits about soap making that you need to know.
+Well, here are some benefits to soap making that you need to know.

 - It’s actually a very cost-effective way of producing good quality soap.